 A black-and-white photograph curled at the edges pressed between the pages of Anna Karenina falls into my hands as I fumble about the bookshelf.
 Anna Karenina.
 It appears I was using the photograph as a bookmark and apparently gave up after page 662.
 Do not judge me, dear Reader – I was only fifteen at the time.
 No doubt, I found the drama of my own life infinitely more interesting.

-This article in our Women in Technology series features women from the accounting profession.
-A discussion group was pulled together with the assistance of ADR advisor, Larry Stone, who is the Director of Professional Development for Decosimo Accountants and Business Advisors, commonly known simply as “Decosimo”.
+This article in our Women in Technology series features women in accounting professions.
+A discussion group was pulled together with the assistance of ADR advisor, Larry Stone, who is then Director of Professional Development for Decosimo Accountants and Business Advisors, commonly known simply as “Decosimo”.
 Larry has deep roots in the Chattanooga area and serves on the Professional Development Committee of the Tennessee Society of Certified Public Accountants (TSCPA).
-The group of women that he assembled in Decosimo’s training room represent diverse professional and generational perspectives.
+The group of women that he assembled represent diverse professional and generational perspectives.
 They shared their insights on STEM education, careers, and work-life challenges …

 “I am a Generation Y. ” This statement seems harmless enough, until you find yourself planted in a room full of baby boomers fed up with the millennials, the whiney, egocentric, group of fickle youngsters filing into the newly unstructured world of work.
 We are the facebookers, the job-hoppers, the demanders and questioners who want a raise NOW with a company car and a key to the executive washroom.
 Never mind that we’ve only been working for two months.
 True, the Y generation may be a bit spoiled and tend to expect rewards somewhat prematurely, but we do have a few good traits that could encourage you to work with generation differences.